-NPR's business news begins with signs of a Chinese revival.
+NPR's business news begins with the incredible shrinking box office.

 Americans are not heading to the movies as much as they used to.
 The Motion Picture Association of America says ticket sales fell off slightly in 2013.
 To boost audience numbers, theater owners are talking to move the chains and studios about cutting ticket great prices one day a week.